hbowie/pstextmerge/docs/index.md

 If you select a folder containing [Markdown][] files, then this input option will extract metadata about each file and make them available in a list.

-See the [Markdown Metadata specification][metamarkdown] for details.
+See the [Markdown Metadata specification](#markdown-metadata-file-format) for details.

 <h5 id="xml-rows-for-fields">XML Rows for Fields</h5>